-Historic Coventry Trust is a registered charity and company that was launched in 2015 to acquire, restore and reuse Coventry’s heritage buildings, preserving them for future generations and contributing to Coventry’s economic, social and cultural enhancement.
+Historic Coventry Trust is an energetic charity that was launched in 2015 (previously known as Coventry Charterhouse Preservation Trust) formed to acquire, restore and reuse Coventry’s heritage buildings, preserving them for future generations and contributing to Coventry’s economic, social and cultural enhancement.

-The trust is an expansion of the charity behind the restoration of The Charterhouse – a 14th century former Carthusian monastery off London Road and an historic building of national importance.
-The trust’s major project is the creation of a new 70 acre Heritage Park which has the Charterhouse as its centrepiece but also includes the Joseph Paxton Arboretum Cemetery adjoining an d a large are a of riverside and woodland landscape.
+The trust was initially formed to acquire Charterhouse, a 14th century former Carthusian monastery founded by Richard II.
+Charterhouse is Grade I Listed and includes Medieval and Elizabethan wall paintings of national importance.
+The building and its grounds form the centrepiece of the trust’s major project, the creation of a new 70 acre Heritage Park on the edge of the city centre, which also includes the Joseph Paxton Arboretum Cemetery adjoining and a large are a of riverside and woodland landscape.

-In a city with a rich history of a thousand years, but that is known more for what was lost in the last century, there remains a surprising amount of heritage of high quality.
-Largely forgotten in recent decades and underused, the trust will bring these buildings back to life to take their rightful place in the future economic and cultural life of the city.
-As time passes the stock of protected buildings increases as the buildings of today become the heritage of tomorrow.
-In time the trust will play a role in the preservation of our more recent buildings including the pioneering post – war reconstruction.
+Coventry is a city with a rich history of a thousand years.
+However, many key historic buildings are largely forgotten in recent decades and underused.
+The trust will bring these buildings back to life to take their rightful place in the future economic and cultural life of the city.
 The buildings of the past tell the story of a proud, innovative and prosperous city and are the foundations for its future – the soul of the city.